magento/devdocs/guides/v2.3/rest/tutorials/grouped-product/create-and-manage-grouped-products.md

 ## 4. Add a grouped product to a cart

 You can now add this grouped product to a customer's cart.
-Refer to the [Order processing tutorial]({{ page.baseurl }}rest/tutorials/orders/order-intro.html) for more information about how to add items to a cart via REST.

 ### Endpoint